inspec/inspec/docs/inputs.md

 ### How can I set Inputs?

-As installed (without specialized plugins), Chef InSpec supports six ways of setting inputs:
+As installed (without specialized plugins), Chef InSpec supports several ways of setting inputs:

  * Inline in control code, using `input('input_name', value: 42)`.
  * In profile `inspec.yml` metadata files